 If you’re experiencing the “unable to connect to authentication service” error when playing League of Legends, you could have any number of problems.

-Once you’ve checked your server and everything is in order, log back into the League client and load up a game.
-If the error message pops up again, try to troubleshoot and update your firewall.
-Sometimes, for whatever reason, firewalls block access to your internet connection, causing this issue.
+Once you’ve checked your server’s status and everything is in order, log back into League and load up a game.
+If the error message pops up again, your next course of action is to troubleshoot and update your firewall.
+Sometimes, for whatever reason, firewalls block access to your internet connection, resulting in this issue.

-In regular circumstances, firewalls aren’t meant to block your communication with League, however, if they’re out of the date, they tend to malfunction.
+In regular circumstances, firewalls aren’t meant to block your communication with League, but if they’re out of date, they tend to malfunction.
 To fix this, you can either disable your firewall altogether or update it.

 If you’re using the default Window’s firewall, you can disable it by clicking Start, Control Panel, then System Security.
 Once you’re there, navigate to Windows Firewall, and click on Turn Off.

 Next, choose and check the Internet Protocol Version 4 (TCP/IPv4) option, and once again, click Properties.
-Now, click the Use the following DNS server addresses option and change it to Google’s Public DNS.
-To do this, type 126.96.36.199 in the first box, and 188.8.131.52 in the second.
-After that, you should be set.
-Finally, load up League and all your problems should be solved.
+Lastly, click the Use the Following DNS Server Addresses option and change it to Google’s Public DNS or any other alternative.
+To do this, type 184.108.40.206 in the first box, and 220.127.116.11 in the second.